USS Nitze Change of Command

-220928-N-EH998-1013 – GULF OF ADEN (Sept.
-28, 2022) - Sideboys salute Cmdr.
-Katie Jacobson during the change of command ceremony aboard the guided-missile destroyer USS Nitze (DDG 94) in the Gulf of Aden, Sept.
+220928-N-EH998-1020 GULF OF ADEN (Sept.
+28, 2022) Sideboys salute Cmdr.
+Sam Sarieni during a change of command ceremony aboard the guided-missile destroyer USS Nitze (DDG 94) in the Gulf of Aden, Sept.
 28. USS Nitze is deployed to the U.S. 5th Fleet area of operations to help ensure maritime security and stability in the Middle East region.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Cryton Vandiesal)

 |Date Taken: